Ditectrev/DP-203/README.md

 ![Question 129](images/question129.jpg)

-- [ ] Box 1: Replicated.
-Box 2: Hash distributed.
-Box 3: Round-robin.
-Box 4: Replicated.
+- [ ] Dim_Customer: Replicated.
+Dim_Employee: Hash distributed.
+Dim_Time: Round-robin.
+Fact_DailyBookings: Replicated.
-- [ ] Box 1: Round-robin.
-Box 2: Round-robin.
-Box 3: Round-robin.
-Box 4: Round-robin.
+- [ ] Dim_Customer: Round-robin.
+Dim_Employee: Round-robin.
+Dim_Time: Round-robin.
+Fact_DailyBookings: Round-robin.
-- [x] Box 1: Replicated.
-Box 2: Replicated.
-Box 3: Replicated.
-Box 4: Hash distributed.
+- [x] Dim_Customer: Replicated.
+Dim_Employee: Replicated.
+Dim_Time: Replicated.
+Fact_DailyBookings: Hash distributed.
-- [ ] Box 1: Round-robin.
-Box 2: Hash distributed.
-Box 3: Round-robin.
-Box 4: Replicated.
+- [ ] Dim_Customer: Round-robin.
+Dim_Employee: Hash distributed.
+Dim_Time: Round-robin.
+Fact_DailyBookings: Replicated.

 ### You are designing an enterprise data warehouse in Azure Synapse Analytics that will contain a table named Customers.
 Customers will contain credit card information.
 You need to recommend a solution to provide salespeople with the ability to view all the entries in Customers.
 The solution must prevent all the salespeople from viewing or inferring the credit card information.
 What should you include in the recommendation?